MDeMel-Dev/Deloitte-Flickr-search/README.md

 ```
 It's a simple implementation and one that provides the necessary functionality versus the complexity of caching and using the local database along with a pagination library like google's 'Paging3'.

-This does however hinder recyclerview performance after a few pagination cycles due to the quantity of data.

 ## Accessibility Features

 Fundamental accessibility practices followed